abcsFrederick/l2p/README.md

 l2pgetgenes4acc(acc) - get the list all the genes for a pathway, use the accession. m2h(mousegeneist)    - return list of human genes for input list of mouse gene names

-msig functions are obsoleted, the msigdb are now provided with the "categories" parameter in the "wcats" functions.
+The "msig" functions are obsoleted, the msigdb pathways are now provided with the "categories" parameter in the "wcats" functions.
-Example category is "KEGG,PID,C4", this is a string.
+Example categories parmeter is "KEGG,PID,C4", this is a string.
+User can mix and match as desired.

 Available categories are :
 BIOCYC  - organism specific Pathway/ Genome Databases (PGDBs)  - https://biocyc.org/